xunyss/moran/README.md

 python configure.py --os=mingw --debug-mode
 make (or mingw32-make.exe)
 ```
-libbotan-2.a file is created. (shared libs not supported on mingw)
+libbotan-2.a file is created. (shared libs are not supported on mingw)

 ### Windows with MSVC
 ```